peterianmuller/paola-utils/README.md

 ## Slack
 - We'll need to add two items to our .env file:
-- `SLACK_TOKEN` can be the bot token from our slack app
+- `SLACK_BOT_TOKEN` can be the bot token from our slack app
-- `SLACK_TOKEN_USER` will be the user token form slack app
+- `SLACK_USER_TOKEN` will be the user token form slack app
 - More clear instructions on setting up a slack app and which scopes are needed will come in the near future.
-For now we can use the current  Paola-Staging app's bot token for `SLACK_TOKEN` and the current Paola-Staging app's user token for `SLACK_TOKEN_USER`
+For now we can use the current  Paola-Staging app's token for the two tokens needed.